-Good to know: Popular in any space from living rooms to bedrooms, hardwood flooring will give your floors a warm, timeless look.
-Solid hardwood floors can be refinished a few times, but must be nailed to a subfloor and should not be laid in below ground areas, such as a basement.
+Good to know: As a popular choice for any space, from living rooms to bedrooms, hardwood flooring will give your floors a warm, timeless look.
+Solid hardwood floors can be refinished a few times, but must be nailed to a subfloor and should not be laid in below-ground areas, such as a basement.
 On the other hand, engineered wood (wood veneer over a layered plywood-like base) is more stable and resistant to climate changes.

 Benefits: durable, low-maintenance, water-resistant, available in many colors and finishes

 Disadvantages: difficult to repair, slippery, cold surface, can make noise when walking on it

 Good to know: Floor tile is a popular choice for high-traffic areas that are prone to messes or moisture, such as entryways and kitchens.
 It's also a smart and cooling choice in warm climates where humidity can be an issue.
 Floor tile comes in a variety of sizes, shapes, and materials, such as ceramic, porcelain, and stone.
 When it is installed, grout fills the gaps between the tiles.
 One of the best features of floor tile is that it can be laid in many different patterns, so you can create a design that's one of a kind.